 When I was at junior school, I was often minded at weekends and holidays by my paternal grandmother, who still lived a hundred yards or so up Wakefield Rd.
 My Great-grandfather, Edward, lived there too.
 As an only child, I had no playmates there, so I cajoled my gran into playing cards with me, or read books or played ball in the sloping yard.
 When my ball escaped under the gate, which it did frequently, the trick was to run down the steep hill of Wakefield Road and catch it before it reached the Town Hall.
 It’s a wonder I didn’t get run over crossing the main Leeds Road, but perhaps I was a sensible child.
 Sometimes I caught the ball by the Globe Inn on its way down.
 Only once do I remember the ball actually getting stopped by the grass mound of the Town Hall itself.
 Mostly, somebody walking up the hill would see the ball bouncing towards them, see me running after it and stop the ball in good time.

-On a I also took part in massed schools choirs concerts in the Victoria Hall when I was at the Grammar School.
+One year I also took part in massed schools choirs concerts in the Town Hall when I was at the Grammar School.
 Happy days!

 Later on, when I was married at St Peter’s Church in Earlsheaton, we had our Wedding Breakfast in the Mayor’s Parlour at the Town Hall.

 In recent years, I have occasionally returned to the Town Hall, to give talks to Dewsbury & District Photographic Society, who meet in the Mayor’s Parlour.
 That hasn’t changed much in the last 5 decades.

 The Town Hall remains the focal point of Dewsbury.
 It continues to host weddings and conferences.
-It’s spectacularly ornate rooms have been used in television and films and its 700 seat hall is used for award ceremonies, elections, concerts and many other celebrations.
-It certainly holds many happy memories for me and it hasn’t changed much at all in the last 50 years (except the stonework is actually cleaner!).
-I must pay it a visit.
+Its ornate rooms have been used in television and films and its 700 seat hall is used for award ceremonies, elections, concerts and many other celebrations.
+It certainly holds many happy memories for me and it hasn’t changed much at all in the last 50 years (except the stonework is actually cleaner now!).